github/docs/content/repositories/creating-and-managing-repositories/renaming-a-repository.md

 {% note %}

-**Note:** If your repository hosts an action, we recommend that you avoid renaming your repository.
-The action is not automatically redirected when a workflow runs to avoid security issues, so all workflows that use that action will fail with error `repository not found`.
-Instead, you can create a new repository with the new name and deprecate the old repository.
+**Note:** {% data variables.product.prodname %} will not redirect calls to an action hosted by a renamed repository.
+Any workflow that uses that action will fail with the error `repository not found`.
+Instead, create a new repository and action with the new name and archive the old repository.
+For more information, see "[Archiving repositories] (/repositories/archiving-a-github-repository/archiving-repositories)."

 {% endnote %}